garethrees/garethrees.github.com/_drafts/2017-03-17-book-notes-the-design-of-everyday-things.md

 * Put the desired knowledge in the world
 * Use the power of natural and artificial constraints
 * Narrow the gulfs of execution and evaluation

+## Chapter 6: The Design Challenge

+Much good design evolves.
+The design is tested, problem areas are discovered and modified, and then it is continually retested and remodified until time, energy and resources run out.

+The severe constraints of existing practice prevent change, even where the change would be an improvement.

+Once a satisfactory product has been achieved, further change may be counterproductive, especially if the product is successful.
+You have to know when to stop.

+### Why Designers Go Astray

+* The reward structure of the design community tends to put aesthetics first.
+* Designers are not typical users; they become so expert in using the object that they cannot believe that anyone else might have problems.
+* They must please their clients, and the clients may not be the users.

+A major part of the design process ought to be the study of just how the objects being designed are to be used.

+Designers often become expert with the _device_ they are designing.
+Users are often expert at the _task_ they are trying to perform with the device.

+### The Complexity of the Design Process

+> Design is the successive application of constraints until only a unique product is left.